TomLatin/The-MAZE-of-WAZE/README.md

 * Info:
 A string that can indicate more information about the edge.
 This parameter is designed for programmers to help us with the algorithms.

+####  DGraph class:
+This class is designed to build a graph  that is both directed and weighted, by adding nodes and edges. when each graph has the following properties:

+ * Nodes count: Count the number of vertices in the graph.

+ * Edges count: Count the number of edges in the graph.

+ * Node graph: The field contains a data structure called HashMap that stores all the vertices of the graph.

+ * Edge graph:The field contains a data structure called HashMap and within HashMap another HashMap, to save all the edges in the graph.

+ ####  Graph_Algo class:
+ The Graph Algo class contains all algorithms that can be run on a graph.
+The algorithms are:

+ * Init: Allows to insert a graph into the Graph Algo class so that we can run algorithms on it.

+ * Init from file: Allows to insert a graph from serializable file into the Graph Algo class so that we can run algorithms on it.

+* Save to file: Allows to save a graph into a serializable file.

+* isConnected: Checks whether the graph is strongly related, that is, if for any two vertices in the graph we mark them in u, v there is a path between u and v and there is a path between v and u.

+* Shortest path dist: The algorithm finds the shortest way between the node Src and the node Dest, the shortest way is the way the least amount of weight is passed.

+* shortestPath: The algorithm returns the the shortest path between src to dest - as an ordered List of nodes,for example:

+  src -> n1 ->n2 ->...-> dest

+* TSP: The algorithm computes a relatively short path which visit each node in the targets List.
+ The algorithm return the nodes we pass in this path  - as an ordered List of nodess,for example: n1 -> n2 ->n3 ->...-> nk

+* Copy:The algorithm compute a deep copy of this graph.